 How Does It Work?

-Usually, I confirm the reception of every error report as well as suspected mistakes.
-At the end of each month, the three biggest bugs or most helpful reports, respectively, will be selected and their senders rewarded with
+Usually I confirm every error report as well as the suspected issue.
+At the end of each month (sometimes delayed), the biggest bug or most helpful report, respectively, is selected and their sender rewarded with 10 U.S. dollars.

-“Winners” will be notified and have two weeks to reply.
-The money is either paid out by bank transfer (Europe) or PayPal (international).
-Please note that there are no other payment options and that there is no legal claim to payment, since the definition and assessment of a mistake might be difficult, subjective, or both.
+“Winners” have two weeks to reply after they got notified.
+The money is either paid out by bank transfer (Europe) or PayPal (international), and may alternatively be donated to a charity that offers either of the two payment methods.
+Please note that there are no other payment options and that there is no legal claim to payment, since the definition and assessment of a mistake may be difficult, subjective, or both.
 Participation is voluntary.
-All winners will be mentioned in the “Hall of Fame”, unless there are informal objections on behalf of the reporter.
+The terms outlined here may change.
+All winners will be mentioned in the “Hall of Fame” unless they object in the aforementioned email conversation.

-- I tend to mix American and British English, and I’m probably not that consistent with certain expressions either.
-As I am no native English speaker, I am looking forward to correcting spelling mistakes and to improving all the language on this site, but I cannot reward every report of such slips.
+- I may mix American and British English, and I’m probably not consistent using contractions.
+As I’m no native English speaker, I’m looking forward to correcting spelling mistakes and improving the language on this site, but I cannot reward reports of all slips in language.

-- Certain things are not optimal yet, but as an élève of Tschichold and Bringhurst I’m aware of that situation.
-Expect improvements.
+- Things are okay but they aren’t perfect yet; as an élève of Tschichold and Bringhurst I’m actively working on improvements.
+Suggestions, however, are always welcome.

-- Links are checked on a monthly basis, but not necessarily corrected when it comes to blog comments.
-There’s no need to report broken links in terms of this page’s initiative, although I’m looking forward to receiving notes on them.
-Still, apologies if you come across broken references.
+- Links are checked on a random basis, but not necessarily corrected when it comes to blog comments.
+There’s no need to report broken links in terms of this initiative, although I’m looking forward to receiving pointers.
+And still, apologies if you come across such broken references.

 Previous Error Reports

 By the way: This initiative’s background is explained in more detail in the blog (including comments from Donald Norman).